Songs & Smiles Group Leader (volunteer)

 It also fulfils a vital role by introducing children to a generation that they might not otherwise regularly come into contact with.
 And parents/guardians benefit too, by making new friends of different ages and knowing they're making a positive impact in their community - all whilst having lots of fun!

-Songs & Smiles follows a format that has been co-designed with a music therapist and includes a mixture of singing, playing percussion instruments and moving to music.
+Songs & Smiles follows a format that includes a mixture of singing, playing percussion instruments and moving to music.
 Afterwards we have Meet & Mingle time, where everyone can get to know each other over toys, drinks and a tasty biscuit or two.

 what you'll be doing